klahrich/chiefhustler/content/posts/purchased-baba.md

 Finally, there has been mention of the impeding demographic cliff in China.
 However in my view, this applies to western countries as well.

-The stock has been hit with a triple-whammy: the tech sector sell-off, negative sentiment towards chinese stocks, and Jack Ma's misplaced bravado.
+The stock has been hit with a quadruple-whammy: the tech sector sell-off, negative sentiment towards chinese stocks, delisting fears, and Jack Ma's misplaced bravado.
 I would not be surprised by a 25%+ upwards correction when sentiment changes.

 I have a ~1% position.
 I'm happy to double down if the stock keeps dipping.